 - The City of La Crosse will help New Horizons shelter provide emergency shelter to homeless women. - The YWCA Ruth House will help women transition into a drug-free independent lifestyle by providing them transitional housing services. - Couleecap will operate a Permanent Housing Program which will provide case management and housing for homeless persons. - In 2021 the REACH center opened.
-This center includes multiple service providers in one location to better serve our homeless population. - The City is also using ARPA funds to address critical needs for this population including ensuring additional shelter space is made available during extreme cold weather.
+This center includes multiple service providers in one location to better serve our homeless population. - The City is also using ARPA funds to address critical needs for this population by sustainably increasing specialized housing supply.